7.5 Leaves of Absence and Faculty Teaching Relief

 7.5.7.2 Notification

-Except in cases of imminent danger to the health or safety of an employee or an employee’s family member, the employee must provide the same advance notice that is required in the department, lab, or center for taking vacation or personal leave.
-If the employee or employee’s family member faces imminent danger to his or her health or safety, prior notification is not required, but the employee must notify his or her supervisor within three work days after the leave begins.
+Except in cases of imminent danger to the health or safety of an employee or an employee's family member, the employee must provide the same advance notice that is required in the department, lab, or center for taking vacation or personal leave.
+If the employee or employee's family member faces imminent danger to their health or safety, prior notification is not required, but the employee must notify their supervisor within three work days after the leave begins.
 That notification can be made directly by the employee or by another person assisting the employee.

 7.5.7.3 Documentation